thedataquarry/rustinpieces/pieces/meilisearch_with_cli/README.md

 ## Goal

-Meilisearch is a fast, typo-tolerate search engine with a focus on being easy to setup and use.
+[Meilisearch](https://github.com/meilisearch/meilisearch) is a fast, open source, typo-tolerant search engine with a focus on being easy to setup and use.
 In Meilisearch, indexes are created to store documents and their associated settings.
-These indexes are simlilar to tables in relational databases or collections in document databases.
+These indexes are similar to tables in relational databases or collections in document databases.

-In this example we will create and update the settings for an index, send documents to the server for indexing, and preform searaches all through a CLI.
+In this example we will create and update the settings for an index, send documents to the server for indexing, and perform searches all through a CLI.

 For data we will use the [wine reviews dataset from Kaggle](https://www.kaggle.com/datasets/zynicide/wine-reviews).
 The dataset is in the following format:

 ```
+{
   id: number | null,
   title: string,
   description: string,